strongloop/strongloop.com2/_posts/2018-08-02-loopback-adopts-module-lts-policy.md

 >
 > When a new major version is released, the oldest LTS version enters maintenance mode, where it will stay for another six months at minimum.

-As more and more enterprise users choosing Node.js for their project, the expectations are shifting towards making the supported term longer.
+As more and more enterprise users choose Node.js for their project, the expectations are shifting towards making the supported term longer.
 In response to those changes and in tandem with other IBM-maintained Node.js modules, we are joining the recently announced [Module LTS initiative](https://developer.ibm.com/node/2018/07/24/module-lts/).

 > Long Term Support (LTS) for Node.js modules aims to provide the longevity and stability of modules that is crucial for many businesses when adopting Node.js in an enterprise, cloud-native setting.
 >
 > When a version of Node.js enters LTS, whichever the latest major version (X.y.z) of a module is at that time, will be supported for the lifetime of that version of Node, and will receive at least security and critical fixes.

 ## What is Changing